-Counting macros, (a.k.a. flexible dieting) has become increasingly popular lately—which is no surprise to those who have tried it.
+Counting macros, (a.k.a. flexible dieting) is one of today's most popular types of structured nutrition plans for weight loss.
 By dialing in the ratio of macronutrients in your diet (carbs, protein, and fat), many people experience fitness gains, better energy, and increased lean muscle mass, while maintaining flexibility (and joy!) in their food choices.

 1| Macro-friendly meals tend to be nutrient-dense When you track your macros you develop a keen sense of your food’s “value.”
 And pretty soon, you realize that the most filling foods are also the most nutritious.